vjacob/ofxHPVPlayer/README.md

 ## Getting Started

 - Creating HPV files with the HPVCreator.
-The latest release for Windows and Mac can be found on the original [Holo_ToolSet release page](https://github.com/HasseltVR/Holo_Toolset/releases).
+There exist a [Qt UI version](https://github.com/HasseltVR/Holo_Toolset/releases) and a [console version](https://github.com/HasseltVR/Holo_Toolset/tree/master/HPV_Creator_Console), both cross-platform.
 Or download the example HPV files [here](https://goo.gl/UGv5TP).
 - Generate the example project files using the openFrameworks [Project Generator](http://openframeworks.cc/learning/01_basics/how_to_add_addon_to_project/).
 - A good place to start is the `example-controls` project.
 Play around with the GUI to discover its functionality.
 - Minimal code that you need to play an HPV file: